FOSSRIT/HowToFOSS/README.md

 In the folder where you cloned this repository, run:

 ```
-gitbook-cli build
+gitbook build
 ```

 This builds an HTML version of the book.
-You can also use `gitbook-cli pdf`, `gitbook-cli epub`, or `gitbook-cli mobi`.
+You can also use `gitbook pdf`, `gitbook epub`, or `gitbook mobi`.

 ## License